abpframework/abp/docs/en/Blog-Posts/2019-02-22/Post.md

 We will also work on [the documentation](https://abp.io/documents/abp/latest) since it is far from complete now.

 First release may not include a SPA template.
 However, we want to prepare a simple one if it can be possible.
 Haven't decided yet about the SPA framework.
-Alternatives: Angular, React and Blazor.
+Alternatives: **Angular, React and Blazor**.
 Please write your thought as a comment to this post.

 ## Chinese Web Site

 There is a big ABP community in China.
 They have created a Chinese version of the abp.io web site: https://cn.abp.io/ They are keeping it up to date.
-Thanks to the Chinese developers and especially to Liming Ma ([twitter](https://twitter.com/realmaliming), [github](https://github.com/maliming)).
+Thanks to the Chinese developers and especially to [Liming Ma](https://github.com/maliming).

 ## NDC {London} 2019